 If you are considering adoption, you may even be eligible to receive assistance with your day-to-day needs.
 Some of the living expenses you could qualify for are:

 - Rent and utilities

 - Phone and data plan

-In some situations, you may even be able to work with your adoption specialist and make completely new living arrangements.
-Some areas have maternity homes or other kinds of housing for mothers putting their child up for adoption.
+In some situations, you may even be able to work with your adoption professional and make completely new living arrangements.
+Some areas have maternity homes or other kinds of housing for mothers putting their children up for adoption.

 As a woman considering adoption, you have access to the financial assistance you need during your pregnancy.
 With the knowledge that you will be provided for, you can devote your focus to having a stress-free, healthy pregnancy.